ila/pac/README.md

 What PAC enforces
 - The query must scan at least one table listed in the PAC tables file.
-- Allowed aggregates: SUM, COUNT, AVG.
-Other aggregates (MIN, MAX, custom aggregates) are disallowed.
+- Allowed aggregates: SUM, COUNT, AVG, MIN, MAX.
+Other aggregates (custom aggregates) are disallowed.
 - Nested aggregates (an aggregate inside another aggregate) are disallowed.
 - Window functions are disallowed.
 - DISTINCT is disallowed.
 - Only INNER JOIN is allowed.
 Outer joins, cross products, and set operations (UNION/EXCEPT/INTERSECT) are disallowed.
+- ORDER BY and LIMIT on the final query are supported by the compiler and preserved when producing the compiled CTE form; sorting/limiting that depends on non-supported constructs may still be rejected.

 When a query is rejected the optimizer throws a ParserException with one of the explanatory messages, for example:
 - "Query does not scan any PAC table!"
-- "Query does not contain any allowed aggregation (sum, count, avg)!"
+- "Query does not contain any allowed aggregation (sum, count, avg, min, max)!"
-- "Query contains disallowed aggregates (only sum, count, avg allowed; no nested aggregates)!"
+- "Query contains disallowed aggregates (only sum, count, avg, min, max allowed; no nested aggregates)!"
 - "Query contains window functions, which are not allowed in PAC-compatible queries!"
 - "Query contains DISTINCT, which is not allowed in PAC-compatible queries!"
 - "Query contains disallowed joins (only INNER JOIN allowed in PAC-compatible queries)!"

+Two compilers
+- The repository contains two compiler implementations in `src/`:
+  - bitslice compiler: implemented in `src/pac_bitslice_compiler.cpp`.
+This is the production compiler and is the one currently enabled.
+  - alternative compiler (WIP): a second compiler skeleton exists (for example `src/pac_compiler.cpp`) and is under active development but currently disabled / not feature-complete.
+The bitslice compiler should be assumed to be the authoritative implementation for now.

 Repository layout (important parts)
 - `src/`, `include/` — extension source code and headers
 - `test/sql/` — SQL tests exercised by the DuckDB test runner
 - `duckdb/` — vendored DuckDB source used to build the extension
 - `build/` — out-of-tree build output (debug/release)
+- `benchmark/` — microbenchmarks and TPCH harness for performance testing

 Quick build (Makefile shortcut)
 - The repository ships a Makefile target that builds DuckDB + extension.
 From the repo root: